evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 # Testing
 ## Provisioning
-* Since provisioning is performed using ansiblem it is easy to run the ansible playbooks against the client and the service API.
+* Since provisioning is performed using ansible it is easy to run the ansible playbooks against the client and the service API.
+The playbooks report step by step the success or failure of their operation.
 * The playbooks are idempotent and can safely be run against systems already operational.
 * features/provisioning.feature defines test cases to verify after ansible has successfully completed plays